PlumaaID/wallet-v1/keys/README.md

 ## NOTE: You'll be prompted for the password here.
 openssl rsa -inform der -outform pem -in path/to/private.key -out private.pem
 ```

-Repeat these steps for each signer subfolder in this directory.